usnistgov/sesame/doc/tutorial/2d_system.rst

 .. image:: geometry.*
    :align: center

-As usual, we start by importing the sesame package and numpy.
+As usual, we start by importing the sesame and numpy packages.
 We construct the mesh of the system and make an instance of the :func:`~sesame.builder.Builder`.
 Notice that in this case we provide the :func:`~sesame.builder.Builder` function with both x and y grids; this automatically tells the code to build a two-dimensional system::

     import sesame